 Home address: Any allegations received by the admission authority of people providing false or accommodation addresses when applying for school places shall be fully investigated and, if found to be true, allocated places may be withdrawn, as appropriate.
 Schools have been advised by Plymouth City Council1 to ask parents/carers to provide proof of residence (for example utility bills) before admitting a child.
 Plymouth Local Authority1 (LA) will also carry out checks as appropriate.
 A child's home address is defined as the address at which the child is normally resident or, where a child lives at more than one address, the address at which the child lives for the majority of the time.
-Where the home address is unclear, the Admission Authority will determine the appropriate address taking into account factors such as the address to which the Child Benefit Allowance or Child Tax Credit is payable, registration for medical services etc.
+Where the home address is unclear, the Admission Authority will determine the appropriate address taking into account factors such as the address to which the child is registered with their GP, hospital, dentist and / or optician, and / or where child related benefits (if eligible) are payable.
+For the avoidance of doubt, the application will be processed using the address that meets this definition, rather that the address stated by the parent in the application, if different.